tomwhartung/jmws_accoutrements/doc/drupal/upgrading/upgrading-d8-8_2_5_to_8_2_7.md

 ### 3.5 Test, and backup and commit code if ok

-Check the version in the admin panel:
+Check the version and clear the cache (again - to be safe!) in the admin panel:

 - Admin -> Reports -> Available updates
+- Admin -> Configuration -> Performance -> Clear all caches

 If it's running the new version, and we are able to access site, and everything looks ok, backup the db: